-What Should You Do If You Are The Victim Of An Accident?
+What Should You Do If You Are The Victim Of A Car Accident In Georgia?

-1. Do not provide information about what happened to bystanders.
 Try to remain as composed as possible at the scene of an accident.
 If you do not know what happened, do not speak with bystanders about how it may have occurred.
 Talking about the incident in the immediate aftermath may cause unnecessary confusion.
 Wait for law enforcement and other first responders to arrive.
 Allow them to gather the necessary evidence and put the facts together.
 It is not helpful for you to discuss what happened otherwise.
-As your personal injury attorney, my primary job is to make sure your story is told and the facts are presented so that you get the justice you deserve.

 - Car accidents